UniversalDependencies/UD_Old_Church_Slavonic-PROIEL/README.md

 # Changelog

+V2.8 Undocumented feature Strength replaced with Variant=Short as in other Slavic treebanks.
 V2.2 Repository renamed from UD_Old_Church_Slavonic to UD_Old_Church_Slavonic-PROIEL.
 V2.0 The treebank was converted to UDv2 and the data splits were changed.